Haryana elections: BJP fields wrestlers Yogeshwar Dutt, Babita Phogat, hockey player Sandeep Singh

 Assembly elections for all 90 seats in the state will be held on October 21, and the results declared on October 24.
 The BJP, which is contesting the polls on its own, won 47 seats in 2014.

-Sandeep Singh, an Olympic medalist, and Yogeshwar Dutt had joined the BJP on September 26.
+Sandeep Singh and Olympic medallist wrestler Yogeshwar Dutt had joined the BJP on September 26.
 Olympic Medalist Babita Phogat, on the other hand, became a member of the saffron party on August 12, along with her father Mahavir Phogat.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.